Alicia770/Project_Ruohan/README.md

 ## Key Findings

-Summarization: Identified that shorter wait times during peak commute hours led to a significant drop in cancellations without raising operational costs, enabling the development of a dynamic, hour-specific strategy that improved rider retention and boosted profitability
+*Summarization: Identified that shorter wait times during peak commute hours led to a significant drop in cancellations without raising operational costs, enabling the development of a dynamic, hour-specific strategy that improved rider retention and boosted profitability.*

 Peak Hours: Reducing wait times by 5 minutes led to a significant drop in cancellations (p < 0.05).